Shuyib/teaching_data_collection/API/README.md

 ## Installation
 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the following packages.

 NB.
 You can install the packages in a virtual environment or globally.
+We used python 3.10 for this example.

 ### Virtual Environment